mattwar/UnionTypes/README.md

 Each case may allow the type to hold onto different kinds of data.
 For example, a C# enum is a union type, since each enum value is a unique case of the enum type, but it is not a very interesting one because it does not carry any extra data with it.
-A class heirarchy is also a union type, since each derived class is a unique case of the base type, and each can hold different kinds of data.
+A class heirarchy is also a union type, since each derived class is a unique case of the base type and each can hold different kinds of data.
 If a class hierarchy is suitable for your needs, look no further.

-This toolkit deals with special kinds of union types that solve problems that are not satisfactorily solved by class hierarchies.
+This toolkit deals with special kinds of union types that solve problems that are not satisfactorily solved by class hierarchies alone.
+Primarily these are cases where you are concerned about allocations or footprint (size of data).
-It focuses on two categories of union types, but there may be others.
+It focuses on two categories of these union types, but there may be others.

 - A *Type Union* is any type that can hold or represent a value of one of a set of unique types.
 For instance, if you wanted to have a variable assignable to only either a Cat, Dog or Bird,